When Is the Best Time to Visit Piedmont, Italy?

 Spring (March-May)

-Spring arrives slowly in Piedmont: cool and rainy at first, then gloriously sunny as summer approaches.
-The hills and vineyards awaken after winter; cherry trees blossom, asparagus and strawberries appear in markets, and wineries reopen their doors.
+Spring in Piedmont arrives slowly, as the hills and vineyards awaken after winter.
+Cherry trees blossom, asparagus and strawberries appear in markets, wineries reopen their doors.

-Festivals start to blossom too: Vinum Alba (a celebration of Langhe wines), Barbaresco in Tavola, and the Santena Asparagus Festival.
+Festivals start to blossom too, like Vinum Alba, Barbaresco in Tavola, and the Santena Asparagus Festival.
 Spring is also when the bianchetto truffle, a more common cousin of the white truffle, comes into season.

 As the mountain snow melts, another tradition comes to life: hikes in the alpeggi.
 These high-altitude summer pastures open up, welcoming cows and calves after winter stabling.